AugustoEMoreira/IAMGroot/README.md

 # IAMGroot
-simple tool to show non-readonly permissions on IAM json
+simple tool to show write actions on IAM policies

 ## INSTALL
 - clone this project